If you're on a Galaxy Fold, consider unfolding your phone or viewing it in full screen to best optimize your experience.

 Adjustable Rate Terms

 At Axos Bank Mortgage, a borrower can get a home loan with a $0 origination fee.
-To be clear, the bank has a standard $995 lender fee, but this is waived if the mortgage is for $250,000 or more and the customer has an Axos Bank checking account.
-If you don't, you can simply open one during the application process.
-For account holders who need a mortgage under $250,000, the fee can't be waived -- but it is reduced by $200.
-This benefit also extends to Nationwide Bank customers who qualify.
-(Axos now owns Nationwide Bank.)
+To be clear, the bank has a standard $995 lender fee, but this is waived if the mortgage is for $250,000 or more and the customer has an Axos Bank account with a $500 minimum balance at the time the initial closing disclosure is issued.
+If you don't have an Axos Bank Rewards Checking account, you can open one during the application process.
+For account holders who need a mortgage under $250,000, the fee can't be waived -- but it can be reduced by $200 as long as borrowers meet Axos Bank's deposit account requirements.

-Axos Bank specializes in jumbo mortgages, which are loans that exceed the limits set by Fannie Mae and Freddie Mac.
-The limit for a single-unit property in 2022 in most U.S. counties is $647,200.
+Axos Bank specializes in jumbo mortgages, which are loans for amounts above the limits set by Fannie Mae and Freddie Mac.
+The limit for a single-unit property in 2024 in most U.S. counties is $766,550.
 The limit is partly based on the median home value in the county, so some high-cost areas have higher limits.
-For example, the limit for a single-unit property in Honolulu is $970,800.
+For example, the limit for a single-unit property in Honolulu is $1,149,825.

-Unlike government-backed loans, conventional loans are only subject to the limit set by the lender.
-A loan under the federal limit is called a conforming loan, and a loan above the limit is a jumbo loan.
+A loan under the limit is called a conforming loan, and a loan above the limit is a jumbo loan.
 It can be a little harder to qualify for a jumbo loan.
 Axos Bank Mortgage offers jumbo and super jumbo mortgages as high as $30 million, with up to 90% loan-to-value (LTV) ratio.

 Axos Bank Mortgage offers interest-only mortgages, which means borrowers can make interest-only payments on a loan for a set period.
+(If you do this, the amount you owe won't go down even though you're making payments.)
 Interest-only mortgages aren't terribly common, but they can help keep your initial monthly payment low.
 With an interest-only mortgage, you typically have the flexibility to pay down principal (the original amount you borrow) if you choose.
 Interest-only mortgages aren't the best choice for everyone, but they can make sense in certain situations.

-Axos Bank Mortgage offers home equity loans and home equity lines of credit (HELOCs).
-A home equity loan is a fixed-rate loan, often referred to as a second mortgage.
-Home equity loans are not common when interest rates are very low.
+Axos Bank Mortgage offers home equity lines of credit (HELOCs).
 A HELOC is a credit line (typically with a variable rate) that you can draw money from as needed.

 In addition to its extensive list of purchase mortgages, Axos Bank Mortgage also offers mortgage refinancing.
 A mortgage refi can help a borrower lower the interest rate, take cash out against equity, eliminate mortgage insurance, or a combination of the three.